 There might be a few reasons why your account has not been credited with your expected monthly interest.

-1. The loan you have an investment in may have exceeded its repayment date and is now out of term, or the loan may be non-performing.
+1. The loan you have lent funds in may have exceeded its repayment date and is now out of term, or the loan may be non-performing.
 Therefore, this could be the reason for the discrepancy in interest on your account.

 3. When you put a loan up for sale on the Available Loans market you will cease to earn interest on that loan at the point at which you list it for sale, while the loan part is offered for sale the interest will go to Lendy as a fee for operating the secondary market.